holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

             - Show EC2
         - Explain what I did
             - Dev tools
-            - Looked for instances where things like credit-card numbers where being sent
+            - Looked for instances where things like credit-card numbers were being sent
             - Bug bounty program
 - Syllabus
     - Talk through syllabus
         - Emphasize quotes in the beginning
             - What do they mean?
+            - What are examples of us using software?
+            - What are examples of software using us?
         - Emphasize first paragraph of introduction
             - Have student read out "demystify" sentence
         - Emphasize if need help, come find me